-The Willshire Large-Cap includes the top 750 ranked components of the Wilshire 5000 index measured by market capitalization.
+The Wilshire Large-Cap includes the top 750 ranked components of the Wilshire 5000 index measured by market capitalization.

-The Willshire Small-Cap includes the components between 750 and 2500 measured by market capitalization.
+The Wilshire Small-Cap includes the components between 750 and 2500 measured by market capitalization.

-The Willshire Micro-Cap includes the components ranked below 2500 measured by market capitalization.
+The Wilshire Micro-Cap includes the components ranked below 2500 measured by market capitalization.